SkygearIO/skygear-doc/content/plugin/guide-handler.md

 +++

-To define a function as a custom handler, decorate it with `py-skygear.handler`.
+To define a function as a custom handler, decorate it with `skygear.handler`.

 ```
-@py-skygear.handler("chima:echo", auth_required=True)
+@skygear.handler("chima:echo", auth_required=True)
 def meow(payload, io):
     io.write(payload)
     return